manuelmusngi/energy-commodity-volatility-modeling/README.md

 #### 🌐 Natural Gas Volatility Forecasting & Hedge Timing

-A **research‑driven, production‑ready analytics framework** for forecasting natural gas volatility and translating market signals into actionable hedge timing and risk insights.
+A **research‑driven, production‑ready analytics framework** for forecasting natural gas volatility and translating market signals into hedge timing and risk insights for decision-making.

 This project integrates **fundamentals, storage dynamics, and market structure** into a modular Python pipeline designed for quantitative research, risk management, and trading decision support.